 About

-Holly Stone is a dancer, choreographer, engineer, film-maker, and educator currently living in the Greater Boston area.
+Holly Stone is a dancer, choreographer, and educator currently living in the Greater Boston area.

 Photo: Meagan Helman